harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 Harness supports complex usages of string interpolation, such as:

 - Substituting an expression value within a path: `us-west-2/nonprod/eks/eks123/<+env.name>/chat/`
-- Use an expression to supply the value of an identifier within another expression:
+- Using an expression to supply the value of an identifier within another expression:
    - This example uses the index of the looped execution to pick the desired step by ID: `<+stage.spec.execution.steps.s1<+strategy.identifierPostFix>.steps.ShellScript_1.output.outputVariables.v1>`
    - This example would print the status of a stage where the stage name is defined as a stage variable: `<+pipeline.stages.<+pipeline.variables.stageName>.status>`